 Amanda is a teacher at Nayland College in Nelson, as well as a doctoral student.
 Her specialisation is in global citizenship education in the secondary-school sector.

 Courtney is very passionate about New Zealand education engagement with Asia and has taken students and teachers on numerous trips to China.

-Currently a Year 3-4 teacher at Kauri Flats School in Takanini, Vicky wanted to become a Champion because she sees this as a chance to help create opportunities that bring awareness of Asian culture to children and their community.
+A teacher at Takapuna Primary School, Vicky wanted to become a Champion because she sees this as a chance to help create opportunities that bring awareness of Asian culture to children and their community.

 Lynne works at Greenpark Primary School in Tauranga as a classroom teacher, senior teacher and international manager.
 Her passion for Asia stems from extensive travel, and planning and guiding groups of students and their families to South Korea as part of their unique sister school exchange programme.

-Mathew is a learning leader at Campbells Bay Primary School in Auckland’s North Shore.
+Mathew O’Hagan is a learning leader at Thorndon School Te Kura o Pipitea.
 He first went to Asia as an AFS exchange student to Thailand in 1994/5 and began his teaching career as an assistant English teacher in Japan in 1999.

 Carolyn is a teacher at Tauranga Intermediate School in the Bay of Plenty.
 She has been a primary school teacher for just over six years and prior to this was an ESOL teacher for children and adults.

 Bridget teaches economics and enterprise at Glendowie College.
 Her journey with the Foundation started when she went to Shanghai with a group of teachers in 2012.

 Having called New Zealand home for the past 17 years, Renu has dedicated her entire life to education.
 She has worked in various leadership roles at Aotearoa schools at all levels.